StatisticalRL/learners/README.md

 # Usage

-You can run an instance of an learner on an environment from StatisticalRL library.
+You can run an instance of a learner on an environment from StatisticalRL library.